sapper-trle/TR42PRJ/README.md

 # Usage:
 Open .TR4 file.
 The room textures will be displayed.
-Click Save As to save the .prj file
+Click Save As to save the .prj file and .tga file.